La Honda Music Camp Directors

 Tiffany Ou-Ponticelli

-Ms. Ou-Ponticelli is an active string teacher, violist, and vocalist in the San Francisco Bay Area, and is also the co-host of the string education podcast “Band Meets Strings”.
-In addition to her orchestral background, she sings with San Francisco-based treble voice ensemble Musae.
-Ms. Ou-Ponticelli holds a Level III Orff Certification from the San Francisco International Orff Course and is an advocate for incorporating Orff pedagogy in the secondary ensemble setting.
-Her research interests lie in musical self-efficacy, repertoire diversity, group composition, and solfege for instrumentalists.
+Ms. Ou-Ponticelli is an active clinician, guest conductor, violist, and vocalist in the San Francisco Bay Area.
+In addition to her orchestral background, she is a lifelong choral singer and currently performs as an alto with the San Francisco Symphony Chorus.
+Ms. Ou-Ponticelli holds a Level III Orff Certification and is an advocate for incorporating Orff pedagogy in the secondary ensemble setting.
+Her research interests include musical self-efficacy, repertoire diversity, and solfège singing for instrumentalists.